 - Conduct comparables analysis and market research to support internal financial analysis

-- Responsible for maintaining up-to-date technical knowledge of financial instruments, market conditions and trends
+- Maintain up-to-date technical knowledge of financial instruments, market conditions, and trends

 To make sure you’re prepared, check out our free financial analyst courses online!

 What is Financial Analysis?

-The financial analyst position is imperative to the financial planning and analysis department of a business.
-They are responsible for analyzing financial statements and inspecting and predicting future performance of the company.
+The financial analyst position is imperative for the financial planning and analysis department of a business.
+They are responsible for analyzing financial statements and predicting future performance of the company.
 This may include forecasting future revenues and expenditures, as well as modeling capital structure and budgeting.

 Financial analysts are also often responsible for keeping track of a company’s financial plan.
 Analyzing the company’s performance, alongside changes and market trends, not only helps the analyst create forecasts, but also allows them to calculate variances between those forecasts and actuals.
 It is the analysts’ job to track down and explain the causes of these variances.